CyVerse-learning-materials/learning-materials-home/docs/ds/gocommands.md

 Note that this time, I am only transferring a single large file and placing it in my current diretory.

+???
+Tip "Using `--no-hash`"

+    * Using the `--no-hash` flag when tranferring files will only check the file size when making file comparisons, leading to a much faster transfer speed
+    * It should only be used when the `--diff` flag is used to transfer files with different content
+    * :warning: However, it is possible that file content can be changed without changing file size, so this has a chance of error.
+Only use for data that you know very well

 ------------------------------------------------------------------------

 ## Encryption